Schwartzkers/cvs-scm/README.md

 The extension provides CVS (Concurrent Versions System) support to VS Code.
 CVS is an older Source Control Management (SCM) system.
 The extension integrates CVS into VS Code's SCM interface for a familar user experience such as git.

+## Pre-requisites
+CVS client software is [installed](https://www.nongnu.org/cvs/).

+**For remote CVS severs (pserver & ext) ensure the CVS client can login/connect successfully before using the extension.
+Future versions of the extension will attempt to detect and warn when the CVS server cannot be accessed.**

 ## Features

 The extenstioin will automatically activate when it detects source code managed by CVS.
 It provides the following features: